Anas-Bdev/Namaa-Backend/README.md

 Before running the application, ensure required settings are configured in `appsettings.Development.json`.

-You must provide:
+Required:

-- Database connection string (PostgreSQL)
+- PostgreSQL connection string
 - JWT secret key
 - External API keys (if used)